btrinchera/TPQA/README.md

 structure is based on the following components:

  - Guide user interface (GUI) that hosts a control and data acquisition module optimized to operate with different hardware platforms.
- - Data processing module that allows to interact with the calculation scripts using the [Matlab](https://uk.mathworks.com/products/matlab.html) engine for off-line computation or through the [Advanced Analysis Libraries](http://zone.ni.com/reference/en-XX/help/370051AC-01/cvi/libref/cviadvanced_analysis_library_functi/)of the development environment for on-line computation of power and PQ electrical parameters.
+ - Data processing module that allows to interact with the calculation scripts using the [Matlab](https://uk.mathworks.com/products/matlab.html) engine for off-line computation or through the [Advanced Analysis Libraries](http://zone.ni.com/reference/en-XX/help/370051AC-01/cvi/libref/cviadvanced_analysis_library_functi/) of the development environment for on-line computation of power and PQ electrical parameters.

 TPQA handles the following digitizers using suitable drivers as: